whiteknight6766/KoboldHAPlugin/README.md

     4. In the "listen to evenets" enter "kobold_event" <br><p>
       These events are the communication to and from the horde API.
 You can see the prompt, the models, temperature settings ect. <br><p>
       Yes its very chatty, particularly after the generation request.<br><p>
-        the API responds with an "expected time frame."
+        The API responds with an "expected time frame."
 Kobold Conversation plugin uses this time to hang around and wait.
 Yes there is a nasty gram in the *.log file, something about a "blocking wait, please contact the author."
 Kobold Conversation plugin will recheck the Horde's API every half interval. the API does give an updated generation time estimate if the generation isn't complete. and that loop continues until one of two things happens.
 The horde sends a generated response, OR 20 seconds has elapsed.
 Home Assistant has a maximum time limit before it gives up.
 To which I will re-pursade you to get a horde API key. the Key is free, and gets your generation request ahead of the anonymous ones.